scholarslab/docs.neatline.org/searching-records.md

 ## Search for tags

-If you've added tags to your records (for more information about Neatline's tagging system, see the "Working with Tags" guide), there's a special search syntax you can use to search for records that have a given tag.
+If you've added tags to your records (for more information about Neatline's tagging system, see the "Editing Groups" guide), there's a special search syntax you can use to search for records that have a given tag.
 For example, if you want to find all records that are tagged with `tag1`, enter:

 `tags: tag1`